Temporary Assistance for Needy Families (TANF) for Teen Parents

 Yes.
 If you would otherwise be in school, you must stay in school until the baby is born.

-If you have graduated from high school or have a GED, you must take part in the Workfirst program to get TANF.
-Our publication Questions and Answers about Workfirst has more information.
+If you have graduated from high school or have a GED, you must take part in WorkFirst to get TANF.
+Read Questions and Answers about WorkFirst.

-If DSHS thinks you are in an "inappropriate living situation," they will not give you TANF.
-If this happens, ask for a fair hearing.
+If DSHS thinks you are in an "inappropriate living situation," you will not get TANF.
+If this happens, ask for an administrative hearing.
 Ask the judge to approve your living situation.
 Contact a legal services program for help.
-(See box at the end of this publication for contact info.)

-It depends on the age difference between you and the adult father of your child.
-If he is a certain number of years older, DSHS will not let you get TANF benefits if you live with him.
+It depends.
+If he is a certain number of years older than you, DSHS will not give you TANF if you live together.

 DSHS will not give you benefits while you live with any adult boyfriend who is a certain number of years older, even if he is not your child's father.
-If you have questions about this rule, talk to legal services.
+If you have questions about this, talk to legal services.

 If you are working with a DSHS social worker, you may be able to get Support Services money to get into school and/or get into a DSHS-approved living situation.
-(Our publication called DSHS Support Services for WorkFirst Participants has more information.)
+Read DSHS Support Services for WorkFirst Participants.

 You can also still get other DSHS benefits for your children and yourself, such as food stamps and Medicaid.

 Visit Northwest Justice Project to find out how to get legal help.